sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 - Organize training on agile for managers and team leads
 - Break down and prioritize work items
-- work in iterations (sprints) and show improvements
+- Work in iterations or sprints
 - Hold regular retrospectives
 - Automate manual processes